consentfactory/commitconfirm-com/content/posts/dot1x-juniper-ise-issue/index.md

 {{< img src="attachments/Chronosphere-20250319_1332.48.gif" alt="We need help with Juniper switching" width="70%" caption="$customer calls for aid!" >}}

-{{< img src="attachments/Chronosphere-20250319_1336.47.gif" alt="Jimmy will answer" width="70%" caption="And JImmy will answer." >}}
+{{< img src="attachments/Chronosphere-20250319_1336.47.gif" alt="Jimmy will answer" width="70%" caption="And Jimmy will answer." >}}

 It appears that $customer is having a problem with *dot1x-hotdesking* (same device, multiple users) on Juniper switching with *new* users.
-Cisco switching its working fine, but something is up on the Juniper side.
+Cisco switching is working fine, but something is up on the Juniper side.
 If a user's profile has been provisioned already, it works fine; AD-joined Windows devices are working fine as well.

 The cause and solution to this dot1x-hotdesking issue were both fascinating to discover, and the research that I had to perform for this problem really helped me understand what the heck is going on between network switch supplicants, authenticators, and network access control systems.
 Below is a compilation of my research and what I figured out.